MicroStrategy/rest-api-docs/docs/common-workflows/manage-cube-objects/update-a-cube-definition.md

 ---
-title: Workflow Sample - Update a Cube's Definition and Publish It
+title: Workflow sample - Update a cube's definition and publish it
-sidebar_label: Update a Cube Definition
+sidebar_label: Update a cube definition
 description: This workflow sample demonstrates how to update a cube’s definition through the Modeling service and Publish it through Library Server.
 ---